0xAX/linux-insides/Interrupts/linux-interrupts-2.md

 }
 ```

-The `setup_idt` function is defined in the same source code file as the `go_to_protected_mode` function and just loads the address of the `NULL` interrupts descriptor table:
+The `setup_idt` function is defined in the same source code file as the `go_to_protected_mode` function and just loads the address of the `NULL` interrupt descriptor table:

 ```C
 static void setup_idt(void)